The Garden Grazer

 Home » Recipes » Soup

-A hearty and rustic vegan Lentil Potato Soup recipe with mushrooms and herbs!
-The rich, savory flavors remind me of a vegan version of classic beef stew.
-(Gluten-free, oil-free.)
+This rustic Lentil Potato Soup recipe is only 10 simple ingredients and so easy to make!
+The rich, savory flavors remind me of a plant-based version of classic beef stew.
+(Vegan, gluten-free, oil-free.)

-I'm tempted to dazzle you with a bunch of awesome lentil facts but I will refrain.
+I'm tempted to dazzle you with a bunch of cool lentil facts, but I'll refrain.
 Let's keep it short and sweet: lentils rock.

-They are easy to cook, and filled with nutrients, protein and fiber.
-Plus they are satisfying and budget-friendly.
+They're easy to cook and filled with nutrients, protein, and fiber.
+Plus they're satisfying and budget-friendly.

-This soup has such hearty texture with chunks of potato, carrot, and mushroom.
-It reminds me of a veganized version of classic beef stew!
+This soup has so much hearty texture with chunks of potato, carrot, and mushroom.
+(It reminds me of a veganized version of classic beef stew!)
+Best of all, it's great for meal prep because I find the flavors only get better with time.

 Ingredients for Lentil Potato Soup